JohnKendrick/PDielec/docs/_sources/software.rst.txt

          preader -program castep -eckart `find . -name \*.castep` > results.csv

-This reads all the castep output files in the current and any of its subdirectories and summarises the results to results.csv.
-For each file the centre of mass motion of the crystal is projected.
+This reads all the CASTEP output files in the current and any of its subdirectories and summarises the results to results.csv.
+For each file, the centre-of-mass motion of the crystal is projected.
 The results file contains both the unprojected and the projected results.

 There are examples of preader being used in the Examples/'Package'/preader subdirectories of the distribution of PDielec.